smy1/swlab/python/README.md

 In Image 1 above:
 - The _first column_ (named as "children" in this example) must contain the name of the first-level subfolders in which the base video and top video are stored.
 The name of the subfolders is usually the participants' ID, hence, I sometimes call these subfolders "child subfolders".
 In this example, the subfolders are "076" and "078".
 - The _second column_ (named as "start" in this example) contains the time at which the task started (in seconds) in the video recording of each of the particpant.
-Since we have two video recordings (the base video and the top video), use the start time of one of these videos.
+Since we have two video recordings (the base video and the top video), use the start time of one of these videos (preferably the top video).
 The function will calculate the time difference between the two recordings and adjust the start time of the other video.
-This adjustment is not always perfect, hence, we will have to correct for any discrepancy using the variable "corr" (see below).
+This adjustment is not always perfect, hence, we will have to correct for any discrepancy using the column "corr" (see below).
 - The _third column_ (named as "end" in this example) contains the time at which the recording ended (again, in seconds).
-This can be left blank if the the duration of the task is always the same for everyone (see the variable "dur" above).
+This can be left blank if the duration of the task is always the same for everyone (see the parameter "dur" above).
 - The _fourth column_ (named as "corr" in this example, which stands for "correction") contains information that corrects for out-of-sync videos.
-This information can be left blank (and will be disregarded) if the number of attempt is entered as 1 earlier (because logically, in the first attempt, we do not know how well Python syncs the two videos).
+This information can be left blank (and will be disregarded even if it is not blank) if the paramter "attempts" gets an argument of 1 (because logically, in the first attempt, we do not know how well Python syncs the two videos).
 - To reiterate: the first row of these columns could have been entered as "subfolder_name", "begin_time", "end_time", and "correct_timing_difference" or anything else that makes more sense.

 > [!IMPORTANT]